reonardoleis/twitter-spotify-bio/README.md

 1. Install selenium using pip
 2. Install spotify using pip
 3. Install dotenv using pip
+4. Setup Geckodriver (it can be either on sames folder as the script or in your $PATH)
-4. Create an .env file on source folder and add the following values (alternatively, you can add them directly in your $PATH if you want to):
+5. Create an .env file on source folder and add the following values (alternatively, you can add them directly in your $PATH if you want to):
 ```
 TWITTER_USERNAME="your_twitter_username"
 TWITTER_PASSWORD="your_twitter_password"